-With the support of a number of Government departments and the NEIC Programme Implementation Board, 10 Primary schools in the NEIC are now offering a comprehensive student support pilot programme called City Connects.
-The main goal of City Connects is to ensure that each and every student receives all the services and resources he or she needs to succeed and thrive in school and achieve their full potential.
+With the support of a number of Government departments and the NEIC Programme Implementation Board, 10 Primary schools in the NEIC are now offering a comprehensive system of student support called the City Connects pilot project.
+The main goal of City Connects is to ensure that each and every student receives all the services and resources he or she needs in order to succeed and thrive in school and achieve their full potential.
 The 10 schools that are part of the NEIC City Connects Pilot Project are:

 City Connects is an initiative of Boston College and has been running in the US for over 20 years.
 Boston College research shows that children who attend City Connects primary schools outperform their peers academically – not only in primary school but also later in secondary school.

 The City Connects Coordinator follows a three-step student support process:

 With parental permission, and in collaboration with school staff, the City Connects Coordinator leads a comprehensive discussion about every child’s strengths and needs across four developmental domains: Academics, Social/Emotional/Behavioural, Health and Family.

 When a child’s strengths and needs are identified, the City Connects Coordinator makes recommendations to teachers and families/caregivers about a potential set of services and enrichment activities tailored to the child’s needs, abilities and interests.
 A core aspect of the Coordinator’s role is to develop and maintain partnerships with community-based organisations that provide an array of services.

 To evaluate the effectiveness of referrals, the City Connects Coordinator communicates regularly with parents/caregivers, school staff, and service providers and reviews a child’s plan every 6-8 weeks.

 The work of City Connects is subject to regular review and the entire pilot programme continues to be evaluated on an ongoing basis.
 Here are a few facts and figures to date: